stevomatthews/Spoon-Knife/test-toc.md

 extended type, where only the "forward KMX" part is done.
-When the transmission is bidirectional, the key refreshing process happens completely independently for each direction, and it's always initiated by the sending side, independently of Initiator and Responder roles (actually these roles are significant only up to the moment when the connection is considered established).
+When the transmission is bidirectional, the key refreshing process happens completely independently for each direction, and it's always initiated by the sending side, independently of Initiator and Responder roles (actually, these roles are significant only up to the moment when the connection is considered established).

 The decision as to when exactly to perform particular activities belonging to